Accurate Linear Cutting-Plane Relaxations for ACOPF: Computational Experiments

 \section{Computational Experiments}

-We ran all of our experiments on an Intel(R) Xeon(R) Linux64 machine CPU E5-2687W v3 $3.10$GHz with $20$ physical cores, $40$ logical processors, and $256$ GB RAM.
-We used two commercial solvers: Gurobi version 10.0.1, and Artelys Knitro version 13.2.0.
-Now we describe the parameter specifications for each solver.
+We ran all of our experiments on an Intel(R) Xeon(R) 64-bit Linux machine, with 2 E5-2687W v3 $3.10$GHz CPUs, $20$ physical cores, $40$ logical processors, and $256$ GB RAM.
+We used three commercial solvers: Gurobi version 10.0.1~\cite{gurobi}, Artelys Knitro versions 13.2.0 and 14.1.0 beta~\cite{knitro}, and Mosek 10.0.43~\cite{mosek}.
+As a common interface for all SOCP and ACOPF models we used AMPL~\cite{ampl} via Python.
+We note that unlike Gurobi and Knitro, Mosek does not accept a constraint of the form $x^2 + y^2 \leq z^2$ or $x^2 + y^2 \leq wz$ as a conic constraint; thus we reformulated the SOCPs using a format that Mosek-AMPL was able to read.

-\paragraph{Gurobi} We used the Barrier Method without \emph{crossover}, and with the parameters \emph{Bar Homogeneous} and \emph{Numeric Focus} set to $1$.
-Barrier convergence tolerance and absolute feasibility and optimality tolerances were set to $10^{-6}$.

-\paragraph{Knitro} We used Knitro's default Interior-Point/Barrier Direct Algorithm, with absolute feasibility and optimality tolerances equal to $10^{-6}$.
-We used the linear solver HSL MA97 sparse symmetric indefinite solver, and the Intel Math Kernel Library (MKL) functions for Basic Linear Algebra Subroutines (BLAS), i.e., for basic vector and matrix computations.
-Moreover, we gave Knitro $20$ threads to use for parallel computing features.
-In contrast, by default Gurobi assigns any available cores to use for parallel computing automatically.
-When solving the SOCP we declared the problem as convex.

-The Cutting-Plane (CP) algorithm is written in Python 3.10 and calls Gurobi 10.0.1 as a subroutine for solving an LP or convex QP.
-For the SOCP and ACOPF we wrote AMPL modfiles and we ran them with a Python3.10 script.
-Our code and reported solutions can be download freely from www.github.com/matias-vm.
+We report extensive numerical experiments on instances from the following data sets: medium and large-sized standard IEEE instances available from MATPOWER~\cite{zimmerman+etal11}, the Pan European Grid Advanced Simulation and State Estimation (PEGASE) project~\cite{josz+etal16}~\cite{fliscounakis+13}, ACTIVSg synthetic cases developed as part of the US ARPA-E GRID DATA research project ~\cite{birchfield+etal17}, ~\cite{birchfield+etal18}, and the largest instances from the Power Grid Library for Benchmarking AC Optimal Power Flow Algorithms~\cite{babaeinejadsarookolaee+etal21} (PGLIB).
+Our main focus are cases with 9000 buses or more.

+Our cutting-plane algorithm is implemented in Python 3 and uses Gurobi 10.0.1 to solve LPs and convex QPs.
+All of our reported single-period experiments were obtained with the following parameter setup (c.f.~\ref{section:thealgorithm}): barrier convergence tolerance and absolute feasibility and optimality tolerances equal to $10^{-6}$, $\epsilon = 10^{-5}$, $p_{Jabr} = 0.55$, $p_{i2} = 0.15$, $p_{limit} = 1$, $T_{age} = 5$, $\epsilon_{par} = 10^{-5} /2$, $\epsilon_{ftol} = 10^{-5}$, and $T_{ftol} = 5$.
+For our multi-period experiments we used the numerically better-behaved i2+($\rho)$ relaxation with $\rho = 10^{2}$, and, as a result, we were able to increase solution accuracy: we set absolute feasibility and optimality tolerances equal to $10^{-8}$, and we relaxed $T_{ftol}$ from $5$ to $3$ for $T=12$ and to $2$ for $T=24$.
+All of our code, AMPL model files, and solution files can be downloaded from \url{www.github.com/matias-vm}.